TDeepanshPandey/Self-Driving-Car-Module/README.md

 # Self Driving Car Simulation

-This is Demo Video of Self Driving Car Module that I have implemented during my Artificial Intelligence Course.

-I have used Artificial Neural Network for designing this.
+A Self Driving Car Module that I have implemented during my Artificial Intelligence Course.
+I have used Deep Neural Network for designing this.
 It has 5 nodes in input layer and 3 nodes in output node.
+Output instructs the car to move either left, right and forward.
 ANN is implemented using one hidden layer with 60 nodes.

 There are 3 files: